johannschopplich/nuxt-prepare/README.md

 })
 ```

+> [!NOTE]
-> ℹ️ You can run as many prepare scripts as you want – add them to the `prepareKit.scripts` module configuration.
+> You can run as many prepare scripts as you want – add them to the `prepareKit.scripts` module configuration.

 ## 💻 Development